 Graph 1.10

 National GDP: Quarterly Change at

 Annualized Rate

-The cost of capital as measured by interest rate is a key factor that governs the economic health of a country.
+economic health of a country.
 The federal funds rate is often a good predictor of general interest trends in the capital market.
 The federal funds rate is the interest rate based upon which private depository institutions lend capital at the Federal Reserve to other depository institutions overnight.